Starlink Internet Review: Plans, Pricing, and Speeds

 Starlink is easily the best choice for gaming over satellite internet.

-Latency (or ping) can make or break your multiplayer gaming experience.
-With latency as high as 800ms, satellite internet can make real-time multiplayer games that require fast reactions (think Fortnite, League of Legends, or Rocket League) impossible to play.
+Latency can make or break your multiplayer gaming experience.
+With latency as high as 800ms, satellite internet can make real-time multiplayer games that require fast reactions (think Fortnite, League of Legends, or Rocket League) impossible.
 Many games won’t even connect with such high ping.

 But Starlink customers who are gamers say they can finally get online to play with friends.